madmachinations/home-assistant-alexa-shopping-list/README.md

 4) Assuming all of this went to plan, the server should now be authenticated with your account on the Amazon website.
 5) You will now find yourself on the client command line, you can just type `quit` and press enter to close it, or press `ctrl + c`.
 If you have things on your alexa shopping list already, you can check if you can see them by typing `list` and pressing enter.
 After 5-10 seconds you should see your shopping list in the terminal.

-As far as Amazon is concerned, this is you opened the website in chromium and using your account to use the shopping list.
+As far as Amazon is concerned, this is like you opening the website in chromium and using your account to use the shopping list.

 Your actual login credentials, your email and password, are NOT stored anywhere.
 They are used to perform the login, and they are forgotten immediately after this.